Orange County schools pay firm $10,000 to monitor social media messages

-ORANGE COUNTY, NC (WTVD) --Orange County Schools will use a new technology to scans social media posts in an effort to keep schools safe from a potential active shooter.
+ORANGE COUNTY, NC (WTVD) --Orange County Schools will use a new technology to scan social media posts in an effort to keep schools safe from a potential active shooter.

 The service only monitors social media posts that are public not private.